 - Horizontal conductors (grid) installed in a shallow depth (0.3 – 0.5m) are most effective in reducing the danger of high step and touch voltages on earth’s surface

-- If magnitude of current dissipated to earth is high it is seldom possible to install a grid with resistance so low so as to assure that rise of ground potential will not generate surface gradients unsafe for human contact.
-The hazard can be eliminated only by control of local potentials through entire area by using ground rods.
+- If the magnitude of current dissipated to earth is high it is seldom possible to install a grid with resistance so low so as to assure that rise of ground potential will not generate surface gradients unsafe for human contact.
+The hazard can be eliminated only by control of local potentials through the entire area by using ground rods.

 It is often impossible to achieve the desired reduction in ground resistance by adding more grid conductors or ground rods

 An alternate solution is to increase the diameter of the electrode by modifying the soil surrounding the electrode by use of the following materials

 - Use of Sodium chloride, magnesium and copper sulfate, etc.